|One-off new author price||-||$99*||$199*||$299*|

 To change your PeerJ account email visit https://peerj.com/settings/account/ after logging in.
 When you confirm your author details on any submitted manuscript use the link that we email out to you to change the manuscript email.

 Many estimates put the average cost of an article in a subscription-based journal at $5,333 ($US).
 And the most popular Open Access journals still charge more than $1,300 per article.
 One way or another these costs come out of money that could be going to research.

-The savings you see on the frontpage of PeerJ is based on the average subscription-based article cost less the cost of authors having published in PeerJ.
+The millions already saved by publishing with PeerJ is based on the average subscription-based article cost less the cost of authors having published in PeerJ.
 Divide that number by ~5.5 to get the savings over popular Open Access venues.
-At just $99 per author, this means PeerJ saves a considerable amount with each new publication.
 And remember, this is for life, so subsequent publications from the same author continue to save even more.